Ang3lFir3/Chewie/readme.md

 example => chew 'ninject  -source 'http://somethingrandom.feed.org' -v '2.0.1.0'
 I think you get the idea....

-## Using the PowerShell Module of Package Manager Console
+## Using the PowerShell Module or Package Manager Console
 Using the module is not much different than the script itself except for a couple of changes.

 To init a Chewie file once the module is imported you can :